berryma4/metadata-forms-gui-archive/docs/documentation/actions_roadmap.md

   * Expand larger page to fit and return to server paging.
   * Add support for alternating color Table in list view with custom links to open up next table
   * Show Fields that fail validating in a alternate background color
+  * Hide rest of fields for other insurance when it does not apply
+  * When other insurance does apply then those fields should be mandatory.
+  *
+* Allow clicking on +- to show hide Div group sections make rendering the collapse functions optional.
 * Add support to render list of certificates with a  metadata form widget.
 * Tutorial showing custom rendering agent
 * **Allow form display without custom HTML** - Ability to specify form display and data object in URI when driver page is loaded.
 This allows demonstrating new forms without requiring any code changes.